KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### Google Trends for "United Methodist Church"

-Unfortunately, the graphs for the search phrase "United Methodist Church" are not so fun, because they show a steady decline in search interest.
+Unfortunately, the Google Trends graphs for the search phrase "United Methodist Church" are not so fun, because they show a steady decline in search interest.

 Here is the Google Trends graph for the phrase ["United Methodist Church" worldwide](http://www.google.com/trends/explore#q=united%20methodist%20church), from around 2004 to January 2015: